rcarver/config/README.md

 ### Extending a Pattern

 At times you may need to further extend an existing Pattern.
 For example, Our `Nginx::Service` pattern is a high level service.
-It install Nginx and then uses Upstart to run it.
+It installs Nginx and then uses Upstart to run it.
 Say we like this pattern, but need to more carefully control when the underlying Upstart service starts.
 Use the `intercept` method to tap that Upstart service and change its configuration.